Automated Optical Inspection (AOI) Guide: All You Need to Know About an AOI Machine.

 This is when an AOI machine plays a part in making optical inspection easier and faster, as compared to the traditional manual inspection.

-Anyway, the optical inspection falls in the last stage of the manufacturing process before the goods are determined as good condition and ready to be sold.
+The optical inspection falls in every stage of the manufacturing process before the goods are determined as good condition and ready to be sold.

 Flat optics include windows, mirrors, etc., whereas curved optics include lenses with different curvatures.

-With the increase in the complexity of products and them becoming smaller in size, to manually inspect them pose a serious challenge to workers and therefore AOI has a vital role to play in ensuring the products’ quality.
+With the increase in the complexity of products and them becoming smaller in size, manually inspecting them pose a serious challenge to workers and therefore AOI has a vital role to play in ensuring the products’ quality.

 AOI machines depend on three crucial aspects – Illumination, Machine Vision Camera, and Processing Software.

-The optics is placed under light sources that are highly illuminated.
+The optics are placed under light sources that are highly illuminated.
 By selecting the appropriate light source, one can project different types of defects more easily.